Elaphe Hub Motors

 Manufacturers) are thinking.

-Like me, you’ve probably been wondering, “if hub motors have been around for years,
+Like me, you’ve probably been wondering, “If hub motors have been around for years,

 why aren’t any OEMs using hub motors?”
 This question caused me to think about